 - Accommodation: Tendaba Camp, 1-night on full board basis.

-- We return to the coast, with stops for raptors and crowned cranes en route.
+- We return to the coast, with stops for raptors and black crowned cranes en route.

 - Accommodation: Hotel Senegambia, 1-night on full board basis.

 We have a relaxed final morning’s local birdwatching before going back to Yundum Airport in time for our afternoon flight home.

 - Services of the naturalist leader

 On the coast we stay at the Senegambia Beach Hotel.
 This is one of the best hotels in the Gambia, set in its own large well-tended gardens, hosting an amazing variety of birds.
 It also has its own beach and, of course, swimming pool.
 It makes an excellent place for relaxing during the heat of the day and a safe place for independent early morning and evening birding.
 All rooms have private facilities and air conditioning.

 The Gambia is a wonderful introduction to African birdwatching and on our tour we will see myriad species.
 Almost upon arrival we see red-billed, and African grey hornbills, Senegal coucal, beautiful sunbird, hooded vulture and many, many more.
 Upriver we look for the stunning Egyptian plover.

 - Yellow-crowned gonolek

 Our tour is all about the birds, but we still keep an eye on the animal life of the area.